webix-hub/docs/data/desktop/data_loading.md

 It means that any Ajax request returns a **promise** object than can be treated with [Promiz.js API](https://github.com/zolmeister/promiz).

 {{snippet
-"Promise" objects is returned by either of these methods }}
+"Promise" object is returned by either of these methods }}
 ~~~js
 var promise = grid.load("my.php");